qMaxXen/NBTrackr/README.md

 ```

 ## Features

-> [!WARNING]
-> If you're using the default `green boat` (boat angle set to 0) in Ninjabrain Bot, the script might not work as intended.
-It's designed for default blue boat.

 - The notification will not appear if Ninjabrain Bot has no calculations.
 - The notification appears on top of your Minecraft window.